 A.08.
 Final Operational Staffing Plan Staffing Plan Submission/Agency Review.
 On or before the tenth (10th) day following execution of the Contract, the Contractor shall provide to the Agency a final operational staffing plan.
 On or before the fifteenth day after receiving the final operational staffing plan, the Agency will review and approve or disapprove the plan.
+If the 10th or the 15th day falls on a weekend, the approval will be issued the next business day.

 A.09.
 Subsequent Staffing Plans.
 The Contractor shall provide the Agency with subsequent staffing plans after the final operational staffing plan within ten (10) business days following any change.